Complete Financial Questionnaire

 It’s no wonder you’ll be waking up in cold sweats about your mortgage, so today I’m looking at how to make your mortgage application as stress-free as possible.

-I talk to a lot of people who are looking into getting a mortgage and they use a mortgage calculator and presume they’re all set.
+I talk to a lot of people who are looking into getting a mortgage and they use a mortgage calculator and presume they’re all set becuase they can afford the current repayments.

-That’s grand, but when you’re doing the sums you need to account for an extra few percent on top in case the interest rates go up.
+That’s grand, but when you’re doing the sums you need to account for an extra few percent on top in case the interest rates go up (fancy dan bankers call this stress testing)

 The lenders all require a fairly similar list of documents.